Chapter 1 : PROLOGUE- Watery Goodbyes

 I gathered the clothes from the top of my dresser where I’d laid them out the previous night.
 Then I grabbed my wand from off my bed and made my way to the bathroom across the hall.

-My black hair hung limp around my face and thanks to Mary and some ice cold water, my cheeks were bright red.
+Thanks to Mary and some ice-cold water, my black hair hung limp around my face and my cheeks were bright red.
 The red only served to make my freckles and green eyes stand out.
 I grimaced at my reflection, set my wand on the counter, closed the door, and tossed my clothes aside before undressing and stepping into the shower.

 The warm water felt absolutely heavenly and I closed my eyes, wishing that I could stay in there forever.
 Mary was right; it was odd for me to not be absolutely thrilled about the whole school thing.
 Something about this year terrified me though and I didn’t want it to begin because I didn’t want it to end.